TeamReel/teamreel-core-app/kitty-specs/001-sdd-constitutional-foundation/spec.md

 ### User Story 3 - Mission File & Foundation Documentation (Priority: P2)

-As a TeamReel team member, I need comprehensive mission documentation that integrates TeamReel platform goals with mandatory SDD processes so that the constitutional foundation is clearly understood and actionable.
+As a project team member, I need comprehensive mission documentation that integrates project platform goals with mandatory SDD processes so that the constitutional foundation is clearly understood and actionable.

 **Why this priority**: Important for clarity and adoption, but the automated enforcement (P1) is more critical for immediate functionality.